SwissBorg/pekko-persistence-postgres/docs/features.md

 ## BRIN index on the ordering column
 This plugin has been re-designed in terms of handling very large journals.
-The original plugin (akka-persistence-jdbc) uses B-Tree indexes on three columns: `ordering`, `persistence_id` and `sequence_number`.
+The original plugin (pekko-persistence-jdbc) uses B-Tree indexes on three columns: `ordering`, `persistence_id` and `sequence_number`.
 They are great in terms of the query performance and guarding column(s) data uniqueness, but they require relatively a lot of memory.

 Wherever it makes sense, we decided to use more lightweight [BRIN indexes](https://www.postgresql.org/docs/11/brin-intro.html).